Tree pollen and other pollen allergies

 Reducing your exposure to pollen can help keep bothersome symptoms at bay.
 Try to stay inside on hot, dry and windy days, because this is when pollen is at its peak.
 Pollen levels tend to be lower in the late afternoon and after heavy rain.

 It's also a good idea to use the air conditioner and keep the windows to your house and car closed.
 This can help keep pollen out.
-In addition, investing in a high-efficiency particulate air (HEPA) filter specifically made for allergy sufferers should help.
+In addition, investing in a high-efficiency particulate air (HEPA) filter specifically made for allergy sufferers may help.
 These fit in your furnace or car filter and trap the pollen in a fine mesh.

 Pollen can also collect on clothing.
 After you’ve been outside, remove your clothes and shower to get the pollen off your clothes and hair.
 Instead of hanging clothes outside on a line to dry, use a dryer or hang up clothing inside.
 If you have a grass pollen allergy, wear a pollen mask when you mow your lawn, or ask someone else to mow it instead.